 Overall, Quetzalcoatl is a superb Rider, whose few flaws hardly diminish her incredible damage output and outstanding statline.
 Utilized well, this lovely and reliable older sister will bring any Caster to her knee with the almighty lucha libre!

 Sporting the highest Attack amongst all Riders and very respectable HP, Quetzalcoatl is a powerhouse even in terms of pure stats.
 Her passives give her an even bigger boost, with Riding EX turning her lone Quick card into a pseudo Arts card in terms of damage and Divine Goddess Core granting another flat 300 damage bonus to all of her cards.

 Her NP generation is not bad either, with a strong base NP gain per hit and a good hit count distribution on her Arts, Quick and Extra cards.
 Add in the fact that she has naturally higher Star Weight as a Rider Servant and the battery on her third skill, and Quetzalcoatl’s NP generation will start to outpace many Servants in the game.

 Last but not least, Quetzalcoatl has an often underrated strength in her debuff resistance.
-With Divine Goddess Core and Magic Resistance each granting her a humongous 25% debuff resistance, she will shrug off a lot of debuffs coming her way.
+With Divine Goddess Core and Magic Resistance each granting her a humongous 30% & 20% debuff resistance respectively, she will shrug off a lot of debuffs coming her way.
 While this is not particularly central to her identity as a Servant, it will quietly benefit her in many circumstances.

 Good Team Support Capacity